bikashamdocs/ansible-nginx-setup/README.md

 5. `group_vars` directory to store environment-specific variable values for your inventory groups.
 This can be useful for defining variables that are specific to certain environments, such as development, staging, and production.

 # Requirements
 1. Ansible 2.10 or later
 2. Ubuntu operating system (tested on Ubuntu 20.04)
-3. Role Variables- You can modify these Role variables in the vars/main.yml file to customize the Nginx installation.
+3. Role Variables- You can modify these Role variables in the vars/main.yml file to customize the Software installation.

 # Dependencies
 NA